Frequently asked questions

 Important Note: Options transactions are intended for sophisticated investors and are complex, carry a high degree of risk, and are not suitable for all investors.
 For more information, please read the Characteristics and Risks of Standardized Options prior to applying for an account.
 An options investor may lose the entire amount of their investment in a relatively short period of time.

 Yes.
 Once you are approved for margin trading you can borrow against the assets in your brokerage account.
 When you borrow on margin, you pay interest on the loan until it is repaid.
-E*TRADE Securities offers some of the most competitive margin interest rates in the industry.
+E*TRADE offers some of the most competitive margin interest rates in the industry.
 The minimum balance required for a margin account is $2,000.

 Learn more about margin trading.